-"I will bless you, that you may become a blessing."
+[&]quot;I will bless you, that you may become a blessing."

 I remember retiring to my monastic room that night feeling deeply moved by this profound and touching notion.
 And, strangely, it returns to move me again.
 I can picture Patrick walking the corridors of his school: a joyous, faith-filled leader who has been blessed, and in that graceful surround becoming a blessing to others.
-This is a community of faith growing together in wisdom and spirit.
+This is a community of faith growing together in wisdom and spirit, with Patrick as giver and receiver of inpiration.
 The thought itself is a blessing.